saifhanjra/SpikeDeeptector/README.md

 %Data folder also contain labeled waveforms.
 (Matlab struct)

 %CompleteCodeFolder: contain the complete code(for feature vector extraction, training deeplearning algorithms (DeepSpike CNN, DeepSpike FNN)).
-Please write me if you
-%have any question about uderstanding code. (muhammad.saif-ur-rehman@tu-dortmund.de)
+Please write me if you have any question about uderstanding code. (muhammad.saif-ur-rehman@tu-dortmund.de)